Dual Degradation Representation for Joint Deraining and Low-Light Enhancement in the Dark: Proposed Method

-In Section \ref{3.2.1}, we discuss the purpose of the degradation feature vector, which is to capture the degraded information that causes a decrease in image quality.
-Therefore, it is essential to extract the degraded information accurately and to enable effective learning of restoration networks.
-In the case of low-light and rainy images, degradation is mainly caused by factors such as low-light and rain streaks.
-Our experiments demonstrate that the degradation information of rain streaks can be better captured in the [200,900] region.
-In contrast, the degradation information of low light can be better captured from 900 to the edge.
-Based on this insight, we propose a novel P-Net, which can learn separate degradation information for bright and dark regions.

-The P-Net is an effective network for extracting degradation information, similar in structure to the U-Net, and comprises an attention map extraction, an encoder, and a decoder.
-We utilize the attention map to divide the image into bright and dark regions, allowing the network to focus more on the dark and bright areas during training, respectively.
-Specifically, we extract different degradation information from the two regions and then fuse them.
+Based on the discussion above, we propose an effective DDR-Net with a U-Net-like structure for extracting degradation information.
+It includes components for attention map extraction, an encoder, and a decoder.
+By utilizing rainy and light maps, we divide the image into bright and dark regions, directing the network's attention more intensively to each area during training.
+Specifically, we extract distinct degradation information from the two regions and fuse them.